 Vascular dementia occurs when vessels that supply blood to the brain become blocked or narrowed, depriving brain tissue of oxygen and nutrients.
 Strokes take place when the supply of blood carrying oxygen to the brain is suddenly cut off.
 However, not all people with stroke will develop vascular dementia.

 Vascular dementia can occur over time as ‘silent’ strokes reoccur.
 Quite often, vascular dementia draws attention to itself only when the impact of so many strokes adds up to significant disability.
-Avoiding and controlling risk factors such as diabetes, high blood pressure, smoking and high cholesterol can help curb the risk of vascular dementia.
+Avoiding and controlling risk factors such as diabetes, high blood pressure, smoking, and high cholesterol can help curb the risk of vascular dementia.

-Catching the condition early may also help stop vascular dementia in its tracks.
+Detecting the condition early may also help stop vascular dementia in its tracks.
 Early detection requires a delicate balance of watching for symptoms without letting fear take control.
 Anyone who suspects vascular dementia should seek medical advice.

 Symptoms of vascular dementia